WTy-2/spec/src/wadlers_law.md

 ## Enforced Capitalisation Convention

-In functional languages, it is often easy to have an ambiguity with infallible pattern matches vs function definitions.
+In functional languages, it is often easy to have an ambiguity with irrefutable pattern matches vs function definitions.
 Consider in Haskell:

 ```hs
 foo = ...